3 Steps to Prioritize your Landscaping Work Schedule During Peak Season

 **Be warned though, playing this wild card too often will destroy relationships with loyal clients.

 Before you prioritize your landscaping jobs, it’s always good to consider the collateral damage that comes from rescheduling.
 For example, some plant materials need to be planted right away, or be left in the care of people who know how to tend to them.
 Landscaping jobs are also often reviewed by inspectors who work on a schedule.
 Furthermore, your business might rely on third party equipment rentals to move large trees or work with various terrain.
 You don’t want to create a ripple effect that compromises your profits.

-You’ve done the math and chosen which jobs to reschedule.
+You’ve done the math and scheduled your landscaping jobs.
 Now, keep these pitfalls in mind when you communicate with your client.